YishenKuma/sd_training/readme.md

 ![](https://github.com/YishenKuma/sd_training/blob/main/day20/9.JPG)

+Stage error encountered: NDM lib creation, need to ensure correct files are being used for the design

 Removing references of Nangate and replacing with LEF files of sky130 files, as well as for asvddac and asvdpll.

 ![](https://github.com/YishenKuma/sd_training/blob/main/day20/10.JPG)